Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Types of Personality Theories

 Behavioral and social learning theories are modern approaches that differ from the previous theories by incorporating cognitive processes.
-Unlike earlier theories that focused solely on external stimuli, these new theories recognize that internal cognitive processes play a crucial role in learning and behavior.
+Unlike earlier theories that focused solely on external stimuli, these new theories recognise that internal cognitive processes play a crucial role in learning and behaviour.

 One prominent figure in this field is Albert Bandura, who developed the social learning theory.
 Bandura proposed that learning is not only a result of direct reinforcement or punishment, but also occurs through observation and imitation of others.
 He argued that individuals learn from the consequences that they observe happening to others, known as vicarious reinforcement or punishment.

-This theory bridges the gap between the behaviorist approach (which focuses on external factors) and the cognitive approach (which emphasizes internal mental processes).
+This theory bridges the gap between the behaviourist approach (which focuses on external factors) and the cognitive approach (which emphasises internal mental processes).

 Bandura's famous Bobo Doll experiment demonstrated his social learning theory.
-In this study, children were exposed to an adult model who displayed either aggressive or non-aggressive behavior towards a Bobo Doll.
-Bandura found that children who observed the aggressive model were more likely to imitate the aggressive behavior, as compared to children who observed the non-aggressive model.
+In this study, children were exposed to an adult model who displayed either aggressive or non-aggressive behaviour towards a Bobo Doll.
+Bandura found that children who observed the aggressive model were more likely to imitate the aggressive behaviour, as compared to children who observed the non-aggressive model.

-To summarise, behavioral and social learning theories incorporate cognitive processes by acknowledging the importance of internal mental processes in learning and behavior.
+behavioural and social learning theories incorporate cognitive processes by acknowledging the importance of internal mental processes in learning and behaviour.
 Albert Bandura's social learning theory and his Bobo Doll experiment serve as key examples in understanding how individuals learn from observing others.

 Biological influences play a significant role in shaping an individual's personality, and genetics is a key factor in determining personality traits.
 Our DNA, inherited from our parents, contains the blueprints for the development of various aspects of our biology, including our personality.